 When writers get stuck: Getting back on track

-Most graduate students encounter times when they don’t seem to be progressing in their work, or have little concrete evidence of productivity.
-Although such times can be an indication of unproductivity, they can also be a sign that students are engaging in richly creative or integrative thought.
+Feeling stuck?
+Most graduate students face times in their work that feel unproductive.
+These times may indeed be unproductive, but they can also be a sign of the invisible work of scholarship, such as creative or analytical thinking.
 Know yourself well enough to tell the difference, but consider that graduate students are often unnecessarily and undeservedly self-critical, resulting in a negative emotional state that can interfere with progress.
-Read on for practical tips for getting unstuck.

 Challenges to staying on track